Are you sure you want to remove this item from your Recipe Box?

 Lillian and Madison are old friends from boarding school who lost touch after a scandal.
 But now Madison’s twin step kids are moving in with her, and she wants Lillian to be their caretaker.
 This heartfelt book is fierier than you’d expect.
 Buy the book

 One way to get reading done during busy times?
 Grab a book that’s broken up into shorter sections.
-This year, the best option is New Yorker culture writer Jia Tolentino’s debut essay collection.
+One of your best bets is New Yorker culture writer Jia Tolentino’s debut essay collection.
 Tolentino has often been called her generation’s Joan Didion and the likeness is spot-on.
 Buy the book

 Poet Ocean Vuong’s debut novel, written in the form of a letter from a young man to his illiterate mother, isn’t the easiest read.
 But it is a meditation on race, class and immigration.
-It’s also the most beautifully written book you’ll read all year.
+It’s also just really beautifully written.
 Buy the book

 When the Skinners move into a big yellow house, their future looks bright.
 But tragedy strikes and the four children are left to fend for themselves.
 We catch up with them two decades later in this sweeping, humanizing epic.
 Buy the book